phys119/phys119/docs/syllabus.md

 **Instructional team contact information:**

-For help with course content or questions about course details and policies, please first search Piazza to see if your questions has already been asked and answered, and if not, post it on Piazza. **If the answer to your question might benefit other students or be something that could be answered by other students, then Piazza is the place to ask it.** If you email or send a Canvas message to someone on the teaching team with such a question, you will be redirected to post on Piazza.
+For help with course content or questions about course details and policies, please first search Piazza to see if your questions has already been asked and answered, and if not, post it on Piazza. **If the answer to your question might benefit other students or be something that could be answered by other students, then Piazza is the place to ask it.**

 For issues that are specific to your personal situation:

 - If you have concerns related to grading, please discuss the issue directly (in person) with the grading TA as the first step.
-If they are not available during your lab period, please contact them via Canvas Inbox.
+If they are not available during your lab period, please contact them via a private Piazza message.
 If you feel that your issue remains unresolved after discussing it with the grading TA, please follow-up with your instructor as the next step.
 - For scheduling or other issues specific to your own personal situation that can't be handled by in-term concessions (see below) please contact the course administrator at phys119@phas.ubc.ca.
 - If you have academic accommodations granted by the CfA that pertain to labs, please send your CfA letter to the course administrator at phys119@phas.ubc.ca.
 If you have specific concerns, please discuss them with your section's instructor.